-My husband Charlie and I and our brother and sister-in-law, Tim and Alison, were traveling together on the road towards our respective children’s deaths.
+Our families were traveling together on the road towards our respective children’s deaths.
 We were also traveling the distance together to figure out how to cope.
 Our children would be beloved.
 We would give them the best lives possible and then prepare to give them the best deaths possible.
 And we would pray that we survived.

 We did more than survive.
 Despite the profound sadness of watching our beautiful daughter lose all cognitive and physical abilities, Charlie and I were able to live fully into her short life, and to help Cameron’s big sister Taylor, age four, understand it as best she could.
 Despite the fear we had of losing Cameron, we became prepared to accept, face and allow her pending death.
 And despite the whoosh that poured from our life and our home when we watched her die, we were able to heal and, in time, emerge from the dark fog of grief that surrounded our family.

 Courageous Parents Network was created to share the essential elements of understanding, coping, grieving and healing that we absorbed over the time of Hayden’s and Cameron’s illness, and beyond.
 Through our programs—Education, Community and Advocacy—we and the generous families and providers who are featured here offer parents the information, skills, tools and virtual support they need during their child’s illness journey, so as to make the impossible possible.

 “Trees are poems that the earth writes upon the sky.”― Kahlil Gibran, Sand and Foam

 From the beginning, I wanted a hardwood tree for the Courageous Parents Network logo.
 I love their silhouettes at dusk, their dark forms against the evening sky.
 Hardwood trees change over the course of the four seasons.
 Their leaves and how they look cycle consistently over the course of every year,